 The dossier presented to the College P&T Committee should be a final version with all mandated forms and components as specified in the University P&T preparation guidelines except for the College Committee Letter and the Dean's evaluation.
-All forms, especially Form A, should be completely filled out and signed.
-Form A will not have the Dean's signature at this point.
+The Cover Page should conform to University guidelines (name, department, college, promotion to , year).
+All included forms, especially Form A, should be completely filled out and signed.
+Only those boxes should be checked where there is content in the dossier.
+Form A will not have Dean or Department Head signatures until completion of all the letters at the end of the College process.